Call For Moderators for our Women & Bicycles Facebook Group

 WABA empowers people to ride bikes, build connections, and transform places.
 We envision a just and sustainable transportation system where walking, biking, and transit are the best ways to get around.

 HOW TO APPLY

-Fill out this application and we will be in touch within two weeks of the application closing on *November 14.
-We anticipate virtual orientation being late November.
+Fill out this application and we will be in touch within two weeks of the application closing at midnight on July 4.
+We anticipate virtual orientation happening the week of July 11.